-The Nominating and Governance Committee will also consider any nominee recommended by stockholders for election at the annual meeting of stockholders to be held in 2012 if that nomination is submitted in writing, between January 26, 2012 and February 25, 2012, to Targa Resources Corp., 1000 Louisiana Street, Suite 4300, Houston, Texas 77002, Attention: Secretary.
+The Nominating and Governance Committee will also consider any nominee recommended by stockholders for election at the annual meeting of stockholders to be held in 2013 if that nomination is submitted in writing, between January 25, 2013 and February 24, 2013, to Targa Resources Corp., 1000 Louisiana Street, Suite 4300, Houston, Texas 77002, Attention: Secretary.
 The Nominating and Governance Committee treats recommendations for directors that are received from the Company's stockholders equally with recommendations received from any other source.
 With respect to each such nominee, the following information must be provided to the Company with the written nomination:

-- a) the nominee's name, address and other personal information; - b) the number of shares of each class and series of stock of the Company held by such nominee;

-- c) the nominating stockholder's name, residential address and telephone number, and business address and telephone number; and - d) all other information required to be disclosed pursuant to Regulation 14A of the Securities and Exchange Act of 1934 and the Company's bylaws.
+- a) the nominee's name, address and other personal information; - b) the number of shares of each class and series of stock of the Company held by such nominee; - c) the nominating stockholder's name, residential address and telephone number, and business address and telephone number; and - d) all other information required to be disclosed pursuant to Regulation 14A of the Securities and Exchange Act of 1934.